top of page

 The barbarian reached for a gun-like weapon by his hip and pointed it right at them.
 They would be blown to pieces this close.
 Right as Xander braced for death, Wester soared through the air and landed on top of Ruuk, taking him to the ground.
 “I said go!
 Run!

 Xander peered back at the camp and saw Ruuk and a few more barbarians rushing their way.
 Beyond them, Wester lay lifeless on the ground.
-Panic and urgency consumed Xander.
+Panic and urgency consumed him.
 He had to act fast.

-“There’s nothing I can do, I’m sorry.”
+“I can’t—” Xander’s voice broke.
+“I can’t do anything.
+I’m sorry.”
 His eyes met Kyro’s panicked eyes.
 “I’ll find help and come back.
-I promise.
-I’ll come back for you.”
+I promise, I’ll come back for you.”

-Darkness enveloped Xander and his mind drifted away from this place.
+Darkness enveloped Xander, and his mind drifted away from this place.

 Next Chapter: